 She says, “It has been hugely exciting to join Douglas Laing.
 It’s the company my grandfather Fred Douglas Laing established 65 years ago this year and my own dad (also Fred) has been growing it since the 1970s.
 So when the changes in the company began to take place it was the ideal opportunity for me to take the experiences I’ve had in the industry and join the family business.
 I love what I do and am really enjoying learning from and working with my dad.”

-There is a lot more excitement to come from Gibson, who is taking Johnnie Walker into new and interesting realms.
+There is a lot more excitement to come from Gibson.
+She is taking Johnnie Walker into new and interesting realms.
 Definitely one to watch, not only for her talent, but for the fresh perspective she is bringing to an age old brand.

 Jill Boyd, Whisky Maker at Compass Box, was working in a bar when she got recruited to a distillery lab.
 As such, her career in the Whisky industry took off.

-She was the first woman to join the Compass Box team and has recently over seen the release of Hedonism, The Muse, their limited edition expression celebrating International Women’s Day.
+She was the first woman to join the Compass Box team.
+Boyd recently over seen the release of Hedonism and The Muse.
+The latter being their limited edition expression celebrating International Women’s Day.

 She is keen to encourage change within the industry, “The rules of the past are relaxing, but people can choose to be experimental or traditional.
 There is an openness to innovation and trying something new, but there is still an appreciation for the heritage in the industry.”